The Importance of Holocaust Education

 Baton Rouge, LA 70817

-Winners of the contest will be contacted ahead of time and announced at a special Holocaust Memorial Service on Sunday, April 8th at Beth Shalom Synagogue, located at 9111 Jefferson Hwy, from 4:00pm – 6:00pm.
+Contest finalists will be contacted ahead of time and winners will be announced at a special Holocaust Memorial Service on Sunday, April 28th at Congregation B’nai Israel, located at 3354 Kleinert Avenue, from 4:00pm – 6:00pm

-Prizes will be given in each division of the contest.
+Prizes will be awarded in each division of the contest.

 1st place $50 gift card to Barnes & Noble, $50 cash